theodo/electron-boilerplate/doc/first-electron-app.md

 └── index.html
 ```

 The format of `package.json` is exactly the same as that of Node's modules.
-An example of a minimal `package.json` could be :
+An example of a minimal `package.json` could be:

 ```json
 {